codersb04/Tableau/README.md

 I used Tableau Public here, topics covered are:
 - How to use [Tableau Public](https://www.tableau.com/products/public/download) (Download and Installation).
 - Load the data to Tableau, Creating worksheet
+- Create Bin and doing calculations on fields
 - Perform Joins on 2 or more tables
 - Create Dashboard.</br></br></br>